+Can I adopt if I have pets?
+Yes, if the pets are safe to be around children.
+Pet assessments are carried out within the assessment to ensure they don't pose a risk to children.
 How much childcare experience do I need before I can start the assessment process?
 It is vital for applicants to be as prepared as they can be before embarking on the assessment process.
-You may already have experience looking after your own children, your friends or family's children without their parents or carers present.
+You may already have experience looking after your own children, your friends or family's' children without their parents or carers present.
 However, to start the adoption process, you (and your partner, if a couple) will need to have gained recent experience helping, supporting, and spending time with children who are not familiar to you.
 It is preferable if you can build up experience of engaging with a range of children of different ages and with different needs, including children with more complex needs.

-This is necessary because children in need of being adopted will often have experienced significant trauma.
+This is necessary because children in need of adoption will often have experienced significant trauma.
 Many children will already have been removed from the care of their birth parents and placed into a foster home.
-They can find it difficult moving again to a new home with lots of new experiences and they will need time to adjust, building trust and an attachment to you.
+They can find it difficult moving again to a new home with lots of new experiences or they may need time to adjust, building trust and an attachment to you.

 We encourage you to gain experience with children who would depend on you whilst they are in your care, building a good rapport with them.
-Spending regular time helping and supporting children you do not know, will enable you to understand more about building confident relationships, trust and understanding.
+Spending regular time helping and supporting children you don't know, will enable you to understand more about building confident relationships, trust and understanding.